 During their first year, all students enroll in a 3-credit-hour Counseling Psych Practicum (CPSE 679R) winter semester.
-These practicum experiences will include a weekly minimum of 1-2 client contact hours (15-24 hrs per semester), one hour of individual supervision, and one hour of group supervision.
+This practicum experience will include a weekly minimum of 1-2 client contact hours (15-24 hrs per semester), one hour of individual supervision, and one hour of group supervision.
 If the minimum client load requirements are not satisfied, students will be required to extend or repeat the practicum experience.

-During your second year in the Ph.D. program, you are required to enroll in a 3 credit hour Advanced Practicum 1 experience (CPSE 776R) during each of the fall and winter semesters (total of 6 credits).
+During your second year in the Ph.D. program, you are required to enroll in a 3 credit hour Advanced Practicum 1 (section 1) experience (CPSE 776R) during each of the fall and winter semesters (total of 6 credits).
 This practicum experience will include a weekly minimum of 4-5 client contact hours (50-60 hrs. per semester), one hour of individual supervision, and one hour of group supervision.
 Students should complete at least 50 counseling hours each semester.
 If the minimum client load requirements are not satisfied and your supervisor's evaluations are satisfactory, you may request instructor approval for a "T" grade and be required to extend or repeat the practicum experience spring and/or summer term(s).
 This practicum will be conducted through the BYU's Counseling & Psychological Service (CAPS) in 1500 WSC.
 (Note: A "T" grade allows deferring a standard grade until the required practicum counseling hours are completed.)
+You will also be required to enroll in one or two semesters of Advanced Practicum 1 (section 2).
+This practicum is focused on gaining experience conducting psychological assessments.